 LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-During the third quarter of 2015, LMDC staff monitored the activities of more than 65 subrecipients and consultants, amended six contracts, closed four consultant contracts, and completed work on four subrecipient projects, while distributing approximately \$5.5 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
-Administrative costs for the quarter were approximately \$448,000 which falls within our administrative budget; on a cumulative basis administrative costs remain far less than the 5% allowable for administrative expenses.
+During the first quarter of 2015, LMDC staff monitored the activities of more than 65 subrecipients and consultants, amended nine contracts, closed two consultant contracts, and completed work on seven subrecipient projects, while distributing nearly \$7 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+Administrative costs for the quarter were approximately \$495,000 which falls within our administrative budget; on a cumulative basis administrative costs continue to remain far less than the 5% allowable for administrative expenses.